philcockfield/create-tmpl/README.md

 <p>&nbsp;</p>

 ### Introduction
-Take a directory, or compose multiple files and directories, into a powerful `tmpl` that can be copied to the file-system or memory.
+Take a directory, or compose multiple directories and files together with glob patterns, into a powerful `tmpl` that can be copied anywhere...to the file-system, to memory, wherever.

-Add simple transformers to the pipeline to precisely customize each file (or conditionally filter the file out) before it is written based on variable arguments (via the [API](#API)), or values entered by the user into the command-line (via the [CLI](#CLI)).
+Add simple `transformer` functions to the pipeline to precisely customize each file (or conditionally filter the file out) as it is written based on variable arguments (via the [API](#API)), or values entered by the user in the command-line (via the [CLI](#CLI)).

 #### Interfaces